loginwashere/fifteen/Readme.md

 [Fifteen friends](http://apps.facebook.com/fifteenfriends/) - puzzle game
 =====================================

-This is a sample puzzle game.
+This is a simple puzzle game.
 -----------------------------

 Made using: